awslabs/migration-hadoop-to-emr-tco-simulator/yarn-log-analysis/quicksight/cfn-target/README.md

     ```

 3. Create an administrator user on QuickSight management console.
+4. Upgrade to Enterprise edition if your subscription is Standard edition. https://docs.aws.amazon.com/quicksight/latest/user/upgrading-subscription.html
-4. To have QuickSight account with access to S3 bucket in which logs data located
+5. To have QuickSight account with access to S3 bucket in which logs data located

    <img src="/yarn-log-analysis/quicksight/cfn-target/docs/asset/QuickSight-S3-permission.png" width="800"/>